rigetti/grove/grove/pyqaoa/README.md

 ```

 To view the docs navigate to the `docs/_build` directory in the pyQAOA root
-directory and open the index.html file a browser.
+directory and open the `index.html` file in a browser.